AliArif5781/estate_with_chatbot/replit.md

 - Custom hooks for mobile detection and toast notifications

 **Key Features**
-- Property browsing with filtering and sorting capabilities
+- Property browsing with filtering and sorting capabilities from PostgreSQL database
 - Agent profiles with ratings and specializations
 - AI-powered chatbot for customer support
 - Responsive design with mobile-first approach
 - Hero section with property search
-- Featured properties showcase
+- Featured properties showcase loaded from API endpoints
-- Mock data structure ready for backend integration
+- Real-time data fetching using React Query

 ### Backend Architecture